kylevedder/SceneFlowZoo/README.md

 ## Pre-requisites / Getting Started

-Read the [Getting Started](./GETTING_STARTED.md) doc for detailed instructions to setup the AV2 and Waymo Open datasets and use the prepared docker environments.
+Read the [Getting Started](./GETTING_STARTED.md) doc for detailed instructions to setup the datasets and use the prepared docker environments.

 ## Pretrained weights

-Trained weights from the paper are available for download from [this repo](https://github.com/kylevedder/zeroflow_weights).
+Trained weights for ZeroFlow and FastFlow3D are available for download from [this repo](https://github.com/kylevedder/zeroflow_weights).

 ## Visualizing results